Resource Guide- Educational Resources & Covid-19 Information

 Click HERE to visit our dedicated page with educational resources to help parents and educators talk to and teach children about racism and civil rights.

-PBS LearningMedia offers educators a variety of features that support distance learning, including easy searching by grade level, curriculum area and state and national standards, as well as integration with Google Classroom and Remind.
+PBS LearningMedia offers educators a variety of features that support distance learning, including easy searching by grade level, curriculum area and state and national standards, as well as integration with Schoology, Google Classroom, Remind and more.

 PBS LearningMedia Virus Information & Prevention Collection: This collection of resources helps PreK-12 educators teach the nature of viruses (including novel coronavirus), how they are transmitted and the healthy habits we can all engage in to prevent their spread.